DB UK Bank Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-Lexsure’s COMPLETIONmonitor is an online pre- and post-completion checklist for residential conveyancing lawyers.
-It is supported by professional indemnity insurers.
-It is a unique risk management tool.
+COMPLETIONmonitor is an online pre- and post-completion checklist for property lawyers.
+It is supported by PI insurers.
+COMPLETIONmonitor is a unique risk mitigation tool.

-This software optimises the way you can prove to lender panels that you are, and can remain fully compliant with their instructions, with notifications given on DB UK Bank’s changes.
-While using the software is not a condition for being on the DB UK Bank panel, demonstrating you can stay up to date with DB UK Bank’s Handbook requirements is an excellent support to your panel application and, more importantly, safeguard your panel status.
+This software optimises the way you can demonstrate to lender panels that you are, and can remain fully compliant with their instructions, with automatic updates on DB UK Bank’s changes.
+Even though utilising the tool is not a condition for being on the DB UK Bank panel, demonstrating you can remain up to date with DB UK Bank’s Handbook requirements is a helpful support to your panel application and, more importantly, protect your firm’s panel status.

-COMPLETIONmonitor generates real-time alerts, automatically produces SRA and CQS reports, and will increase your firm's efficiency.
-In addition it is simply to use, cost-effective and, for some firms, results in a PII saving.
+The system creates real-time alerts, automatically produces regulatory and CQS reports, and will increase your firm's efficiency.
+It is also simply to use, cost-effective and, for some firms, results in reduced PII premiums.

 Find a Law Firm approved by DB UK Bank

-Lenders often vary their requirements.
+Lenders frequently change their requirements.
 The UK Finance Lenders’ Handbook requirements from DB UK Bank are not guidelines, they are instructions from a client.
-As with many clients, instructions can change - and they do change, frequently:
+As with many clients, instructions can change - and they do change, over time:

 A Timeline of Policy Changes